fffelix-jan/fffelix-jan/README.md

 <h1  align="center">Hi.
 I'm Félix.
 Programming and cycling is fun, isn't it?</h1></p>
-<p>Actually I don't like programming that much but fine.
-Computers exist, don't they?
+<p>I'm not the best at programming, but computers exist, don't they?
 My dream job is to become a transit operator.
 This programming stuff is just here for pointless fun.</p>

 <div align="center">